Homemade Hash Brown Patties

 - 2 tablespoons butter

-- 2 tablespoons oil plus more if needed
+- 2 tablespoons neutral oil canola or avocado

-Soak the shredded potatoes in ice cold water for 10 minutes.
-Drain and rinse under cold water to remove excess starch.
+Soak shredded potatoes in ice water for 10 minutes.
+Drain, rinse, and squeeze dry in a towel.

 Calories: 184kcal | Carbohydrates: 23g | Protein: 4g | Fat: 9g | Saturated Fat: 3g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 4g | Trans Fat: 0.2g | Cholesterol: 37mg | Sodium: 434mg | Potassium: 489mg | Fiber: 2g | Sugar: 1g | Vitamin A: 158IU | Vitamin C: 6mg | Calcium: 21mg | Iron: 1mg